jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 -->

-## Here are the roles you can hire me for:
+<strong>Here are the roles you can hire me for:</strong>

+<small>_(Note: I'm not a sexist.
+In the following section(s), I'm using the terms 'his', 'him', and 'he' to refer to any human being: male or female, old or young etc..)_</small>

 <h3 id="design-guide">
   <strong>(a) Design Guide</strong>